Copper Kings 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Copper Kings 100 is a 100 mile loop run that starts and ends at the Belmont Mine in Butte, Montana.
-The course includes 63 miles of the Continental Divide Trail.
-Elevation at the start is 5,650 ft and the highest point reaches 8,400 ft, with a total of 13,960 ft of vertical gain and loss.
+The event is a 100-mile loop that starts and ends at the Belmont Mine in Butte and incorporates about 63 miles of the Continental Divide Trail.
+The course sits mostly above 6,500 feet; the start elevation is listed at 5,650 ft and the highest point reaches 8,400 ft.
+Participants face a total of 13,960 feet of vertical gain and loss over the loop.